 Introductory systematic study of the practice of preparing and presenting translations of a variety of materials from English to Spanish and from Spanish to English.
-Attention will be give to authentic cultural expression, including but not limited to newspapers, magazines, and journals.
-Prerequisite: ML/SP 202 or permission of the instructor.
+Beginning with an introduction to the theories of translation, students will learn to render authentic representation in a variety of media.

-ML/SP 350 Special Cultural Topics
+ML/SP 350 Civilization and Culture of Spain